A new cloud data platform to enable ground-breaking healthcare research for Moorfields Eye Hospital

-Help Moorfields Eye Hospital and its partners take forward their pioneering healthcare research.
+Help Moorfields Eye Hospital and its strategic partners take forward their pioneering healthcare research.

-Data we curated has been used in pioneering healthcare research projects, while our data platform is enabling researchers to study significantly bigger and more detailed datasets than ever before.
+We have supported pioneering healthcare research projects, while our data platform is enabling the study of significantly larger and more detailed datasets than ever before.

 Enabling breakthrough research

-The central database of de-identified images and clinical data from across Moorfields Eye Hospital’s sites is now operational.
-Using this database, we have supplied curated datasets for a variety of research projects, some of which have already published breakthrough findings.
+The central database of de-identified images and clinical data from across Moorfields Eye Hospital’s sites has been used to generate curated datasets for a variety of Trust-approved research projects, some of which have already led to the publication of breakthrough findings.

-The study to predict the progression of exAMD, for example, was able to create an AI model capable of performing as well as, or better than, clinicians at predicting whether an eye will convert to this condition within the next six months.
+The study to predict the progression of exAMD, for example, was able to create an AI model capable of performing as well as – or better than – clinicians at predicting whether an eye will convert to this condition within a six-month period of initial assessments.